How Much Does Recessed Lighting Cost in Chicago? (2025 Guide)

 How much does it cost to install 6 recessed lights?

-Installing 6 recessed lights in one room typically costs $1,500 in the Chicago area ($500 for first light + $200 × 5 additional lights).
-This includes LED fixtures, wiring, and all finishing work.
+Installing 6 recessed lights in one room typically costs $1,500 in the Chicago area ($500 for first light + $200 x 5 additional lights).
+This includes LED fixtures, dimmer switches, wiring, patching and painting.
+Non-standard situations such as plaster or lathe ceilings, ceilings above 9 feet, or unusual wiring conditions may require an adjusted quote.

 How much does an electrician charge per hour in Chicago?